-Now that one festival has come to a close and hardcore film fans start preparing for the next big international festival, I thought it would be useful to offer up some tips that I have recently learnt about film festivals in general.
+With hardcore film fans preparing for the next big international festival, I thought it would be useful to offer up some tips that I have recently learnt about film festivals in general.
 Hopeful this list of dos and don’ts might left to make your next film festival as stress-free as possible.

 Film Festival Do’s…

 Do your research on the films that are to be showing before the event starts: It is a good idea to know what will be showing and where as soon as the programme becomes available.
 Tickets will usually become available after that point, so giving it a quick once over beforehand will make sure that what you are able to book tickets for films that interest you.
 Also, it is wise to look for multiple films showing in a particular venue.

 Do give all films a chance: It is common for people to choose the films that are in competition (ie. Shorts, Animation, Features,…).
 However, these are not the only films being shown, and it is definitely worth it to check them out also.
 Remember, they made it into an international film festival for a reason!

 Don’t book your tickets at the last minute: Tickets for film festivals sell out quickly, especially if they are large public events.
 Do yourself a favour and buy your tickets online days before the film is shown.
 That way you avoid the hassle of going directly to the box office and pleading for the last tickets they have left.
 On the flip side, if it is last minute and the film you really want to see is sold out online, give the box office a visit as sometimes they tend to have more available than what is online.